TSVRN9/BeginnerNeuralNetwork/README.md

 The first layer doesn't really "have" weights and definitely doesn't have biases associated with it.
 So, I left it as null.

-I defined a `NetworkVector` to basically represent all the weights and biases of a CNN.
+I defined a `NetworkVector` to basically represent all the weights and biases of a MLP.
 In doing so, I'm able to just use gson to quickly serialize and deserialize this.
 It also allows for me to create a new object to represent how the weights and biases should change.
 ### Training a `NeuralNetwork`